On graded and shifted notions, and thick morphisms: Graded and shifted versions of - and -algebras.

 of weight $2-k$;

 \emph{ (2) } A $k$-shifted $\Sinf$-structure on $M$ is specified by a master Hamiltonian

 of weight $2-k$. \end{proposition}

-A ``{master (anti)Hamiltonian}'' means an odd (resp. even) function on the (anti)cotangent bundle satisfying the master equation $(H,H)=0$ or $[P,P]=0$.
+A ``{master (anti)Hamiltonian}'' means an odd (resp. even) function on the (anti)cotangent bundle satisfying the master equation $(H,H)=0$ or $\lsch P,P\rsch=0$.
 It is always regarded as a formal function in the fiber directions.
-Shifted higher Poisson or Schouten brackets of functions on $M$ are given by the familiar higher derived brackets formulas.

-\begin{proof}[Proof of Proposition~\ref{prop.shiftpoiss}] Consider, for example, the $\Sinf$ case.
+\begin{proof}[Proof of Proposition~\ref{prop.shiftpoiss}] Regardless of shifts, the brackets of functions on $M$ for a $\Pinf$- or $\Sinf$-structure (``homotopy Poisson'' or ``homotopy Schouten'', resp.) are given by the higher derived brackets formulas of~\cite{tv:higherder}.
+Consider, for example, the $\Sinf$ case.
 We have for the brackets on $M$ generated by a master Hamiltonian $H\in \fun(T^*M[1-k])$\,,

-The weights in the RHS are calculated on $T^*M[1-k]$.
+It only remains to calculate the weights.
+At the RHS, the weights are calculated on $T^*M[1-k]$.
 The pullback from $M$ to $T^*M[1-k]$ and the restriction from $T^*M[1-k]$ to $M$ preserve weights.
-The canonical bracket on $T^*M[1-k]$ has weight $k-1$.
+The canonical Poisson bracket on $T^*M[1-k]$ has weight $k-1$.
 Hence we have the weight of the RHS of~\eqref{shSinfH} as

 as desired. \end{proof}

 The same can be seen also by considering homological vector fields corresponding to these brackets.
 For example, for an $\Sinf$-structure on $M$ given by $H\in \fun(T^*M[1-k])$, the corresponding homological vector field is